-Import the EJB 3.0 annotations, all of which are in the javax.ejb package.
-At a minimum you need to import the @Stateless annotation.
-You can also specify additional EJB annotations in your JWS file to specify the shape and behavior of the EJB, see the javax.ejb Javadoc at http://download.oracle.com/javaee/5/api/javax/ejb/package-sum mary.html for more information.
+Import the EJB annotations, all of which are in the javax.ejb package.
+At a minimum you need to import the @Stateless or @Singleton annotation.
+You can also specify additional EJB annotations in your JWS file to specify the shape and behavior of the EJB.
+For more information, see the javax.ejb Javadoc at http://download.oracle.com/javaee/6/api/javax/ejb/package-sum mary.html.